brianwilsongh/practice/README.md

 ```
 cd target/
 ```
 Now you're in the directory where the .jar file is.
-It should have a name similar to 'pencil-01.jar' To run it, do:
+It should have a name similar to 'pencil-0.1.jar' To run it, do:
 ```
-java -jar pencil-01.jar
+java -jar pencil-0.1.jar
 ```
-The program doesn't do anything but print a success message, but if the Maven build works it means that all unit tests have passed.
+If the Maven build works it means that all unit tests have passed.
+You should see a Robert Frost poem as a success message.

 ## Built With